Sroy20/Probabilistic-Graphical-Models-Specialization-Notes/README.md

 1. When and how can influence flow in graph when no node is observed?
 Which case doesn't lead to any influence flow?
 1. When one or more node/nodes is/are observed, how does the above scenario change?
 1. What is an active trail in a graph when some nodes are observed?

+### Bayesian Network: Independencies

+#### Conditional independence

+1. What is independence?
+1. What is conditional independence?
+(Note that conditioning can both gain and lose independence)

+#### Independence in Bayesian Networks

+1. Why are independence and factorization related to each other?
+1. Explain the notion of d-separated nodes in a graph?
+1. What are I-maps?
+1. How are independencies, I-maps, and distributions related?
+1. What are two equivalent views of a graph structure?

+#### Naive Bayes

+1. What is the assumption of Naive Bayes?
+1. What is the Bernoulli Naive Bayes model?
+(Features = number of words in dictionary = encoding absence/presence)
+1. What is the Multinomial Naive Bayes model?
+(Features = number of words in the document. independence assumption is that pdf at each word position is same)
+1. Where is it useful? (scenario where there are many weakly related features)